 Joseph A. Fischer

-Joseph “Tré” August Fischer, III has broad experience representing companies in the energy and manufacturing industries in complex litigation, in a wide range of transactional matters, before administrative and regulatory bodies, and concerning compliance and liability issues; with litigation of all kinds for corporate, individual, and insurance clients on both sides of the docket; and with the management, litigation, and resolution of environmental issues and natural resource damages claims.
+Joseph “Tré” August Fischer, III has broad experience representing companies in the natural gas transportation and processing, electric generation, metals and chemical manufacturing, and real estate industries in complex litigation, in a wide range of transactional matters, before administrative and regulatory bodies, and concerning compliance and liability issues; with litigation of all kinds for corporate, individual, and insurance clients on both sides of the docket; and with the management, litigation, and resolution of environmental issues and natural resource damages claims.

-Further with respect to environmental matters, Tré’s experience is extensive, having been a consistent facet of his practice throughout his career.
-He has represented sellers, buyers, owners, developers, responsible parties, and regulatory agencies at more than 100 Superfund sites in all 10 US EPA regions and at numerous state-lead sites, and concerning dozens of transactions involving sites throughout the United States and frequently requiring customized combinations of legal, regulatory and financial tools to ensure the appropriate allocation of liability and risk.
+Tré’s experience with respect to environmental matters is extensive, having been a consistent facet of his practice throughout his career.
+He has represented sellers, buyers, owners, developers, responsible parties, and regulatory agencies at more than 100 Superfund sites in all 10 US EPA regions and at numerous state-lead sites, and concerning dozens of transactions involving sites throughout the United States.
+Tré frequently develops customized combinations of legal, regulatory and financial tools to ensure the appropriate allocation of liability and risk.
 His experience includes prosecution and defense of governmental enforcement actions and claims involving natural resource damage, personal injury and property damage, and cost-recovery and indemnification.
 He also has unique experience with the resolution of environmental obligations and claims in the context of bankruptcy proceedings.
 Through years of experience working with clients, technical consultants, and engineers to effect the cost-effective remediation of environmental sites and ensure compliance with legal obligations, he is adept at understanding and balancing competing commercial and legal issues without sacrificing either.

 B.A., Rice University